Jaylen Waddle Player Prop Bets for NFL Week 17 | Miami vs. Tennessee 1/2/2022

 Matchup vs. Tennessee

-- This week Waddle will face the NFL's 26th-ranked pass defense (265.3 yards allowed per game).
+- The 265.3 yards per game the Titans are giving up through the air makes them the NFL's 26th-ranked pass defense.

-- With 21 passing TDs allowed this year, the Titans defense is ranked ninth in the NFL.
+- At 1.4 passing TDs conceded per game, the Titans defense is ranked ninth in the league.

 Recent Performances